Portable Job Site Radios Round-up Review

 What is Distortion?

 You may hear the word “distortion” bandied about whenever you look into audio devices or loudspeakers.
 In a nutshell, the distortion we’re talking about here occurs when a driver is pushed beyond its limits.
+This is absolutely an issue with job site radios.
 When you play back audio, the track has loud and soft points that vary in frequency and intensity over time—and they are layered.
 This can be represented by a waveform, something you’ve probably seen somewhere, such as in a television show where they analyzed a recording in order to track down an audible clue.
 The point is, when a speaker driver exceeds its capabilities, that waveform is pushed straight into the “ceiling”, a place where it can’t go any higher.
 And like anything that gets pushed too hard into an immovable object, it will start to flatten out.
 Now instead of a nice smooth waveform with lots of resolution, you get a nasty, flattened sound.
 Some radios don’t let their volumes exceed the point where massive audible distortion occurs, while others will drive right off the cliff.
 I prefer the former to the latter.

 The second thing a job site radio needs is durability.
 It won’t do any good to have a radio that can’t take a few splashes, get covered in dust or handle a fall off a sawhorse onto concrete.
 Without adequate build quality, a job site radio is just a pretty battery powered radio that isn’t going to last you very long.
 You really want something that you can toss into the bed of your truck or leave in a large tool bag or truck box.
 If you have to baby it, you didn’t buy the right radio.